 Merit-based aid is offered to qualified applicants through the Office of Music Admissions and Financial Aid.
 Applicants are automatically considered for Jacobs School of Music financial aid at the time of admission.
 The director of admissions and financial aid, in consultation with individual departments, determines merit awards based on institutional need and recommendations from faculty.
 The audition/interview rating plays the strongest role in determining merit scholarships; however, other factors including an individual’s academic profile and financial need are often considered.

 Merit-based associate instructor and graduate assistant positions are offered to students by the Office of Music Admissions and Financial Aid based on the recommendation of individual department chairs.
 Appointments are normally made for one year.
+The selection process for AIs/GAs varies by department, and some departments may require a separate application and/or interview process.
+Consult the departmental website or contact the department chair with questions pertaining to specific AI/GA positions.
 Renewals are considered annually up to the financial aid time limit associated with individual degree or diploma programs.
-See http://music.indiana.edu/admissions/tuition/graduate-tuition.shtml for further information.
+See http://www.music.indiana.edu/admissions/tuition/2009GraduateFallScholarshipPolicies.pdf for further information.

 Merit-based assistance is made possible at the Jacobs School of Music by generous donors.
 The Jacobs School of Music gratefully acknowledges all persons and institutions who support students and faculty by providing endowed funds and annual gifts.
-For more information about giving and endowed funds at the Jacobs School of Music, visit www.music.indiana.edu.
+For more information about endowed funds at the Jacobs School of Music, visit http://music.indiana.edu/giving/index.shtml.